CartoDB/analytics-toolbox-core/clouds/redshift/modules/doc/quadbin/_INTRO.md

 ---
 # quadbin

-You can learn more about quadbins in the [Overview section](/analytics-toolbox-redshift/overview/spatial-indexes/#quadbin) of the documentation.
+You can learn more about quadbins in the [Spatial Indexes section](https://docs.carto.com/data-and-analysis/analytics-toolbox-for-redshift/key-concepts/spatial-indexes#quadbin) of the documentation.